Carrie White: Other media

+In the 1988 film Friday the 13th Part VII: The New Blood, the character Tina Shepard (played by Lar Park Lincoln) is loosely based on Carrie.
+This character is much like Carrie with telekinetic abilities she uses to take down Jason Voorhees in the film.

 The television series Riverdale featured an episode based on the musical, "Chapter Thirty-One: A Night to Remember", with series stars Madelaine Petsch and Emilija Baranac, who played the characters Cheryl Blossom and Midge Klump as different versions of Carrie, respectively.
 In this story, Cheryl is a participant for the role of Carrie in the musical.
 However, the musical's director Kevin Keller (portrayed by Casey Cott) had offered the role to Midge, until she was killed by the Black Hood at the end of the episode.

 The music video for "Hell in the Hallways" by the American metal band Ice Nine Kills is based on the story with Isabel McGinity as Carrie.
-The music videos for Chicago band Common Shiner's "Social Mediasochist" and "On and On" also parody the story with Whitney Jones as Carrie.
-These videos also serve as crossovers with other horror film characters, most notably Jason Voorhees and Michael Myers.
+The music videos for Chicago band Common Shiner's "Social Mediasochist" and "On and On" also parody the story with Carrie being played by Whitney Jones.
+These videos also serve as crossovers with other horror film characters, with the first video depicting Carrie as a student of "Wes Craven's Slasher High School" and being caught in a love triangle between Jason Voorhees and Michael Myers, and the second video being a sequel following Jason and Carrie in their marriage.
 The music video for "Fantasy", by the British singer Jade Thirlwall, released in 2024, features a sequence based on the prom scene.

 The 2011 film Gingerdead Man 3: Saturday Night Cleaver features the telekinetic character Cherry, which parodies Carrie.

 The Cartoon Network show The Amazing World of Gumball features a ghost character named Carrie Krueger who is named after both Carrie and Freddy Krueger.